 Measuring microplastics in North Carolina’s waterways is no small job.
 In collaboration with Waterkeepers Carolina, Coastal Carolina Riverwatch has launched a two-year study to collect surface water and sediment samples along the New River.
 This will help us to better understand the volume of microplastics and macroplastic pollution in North Carolina’s streams, rivers, lakes, and bays.

 Microplastics are small plastic pieces less than five millimeters long which can be harmful to waterways and aquatic life.
 As plastics break down over time into microplastics, they are an environmental and public health issue.
 Microplastics are so small that they are not picked up by water filtration and are often eaten by fish, birds, and other aquatic animals, negatively impacting their health.

-The sad reality is plastic is everywhere.
+The sad reality is that plastics are everywhere.
 Plastic particles and pollution flow from our cities to our rivers and our lakes to our oceans.
 Every waterway in North Carolina is impacted by plastic pollution.
 This study will measure how big of a problem microplastics pose and will lead to plastic pollution reduction policies and practices.

 Project partners UNC-Wilmington, Duke Environmental Law and Policy Clinic, and Plastic Ocean Project will collaborate to get the best scientific data for this project.

 See what Coastal Carolina Riverwatch and others are doing to prevent plastic pollution by attending our North Carolina Marine Debris Symposium.